mishoo/UglifyJS/README.md

                                 --mangle-props
   --mangle-props                Mangle property names (default `0`).
 Set to
                                 `true` or `1` to mangle all property names.
-Set to `1` to only mangle unquoted property names.
+Set to `2` to only mangle unquoted property names.
                                 Use the `keep_quoted_props` beautifier option to
-                                preserve the quotes around property names.
+                                preserve the quotes around property names and set the `properties` compressor option to `false` to prevent rewriting quoted properties with dot
+                                notation.
   --mangle-regex                Only mangle property names matching the regex --name-cache                  File to hold mangled names mappings --pure-funcs                  List of functions that can be safely removed if